abcxyz/guardian/cli.md

 Also supports [GitHub Options](#github-options) and [Retry Options](#retry-options).

+* **-dir** - The directory to use to determine Terraform entrypoints.
+Defaults to the current working directory.
 * **-detect-gcs-buckets-from-terraform** - Whether or not to use the terraform backend configs to determine gcs buckets.
 The default value is "false".
 * **-gcs-bucket-query="labels.terraform:*"** - The label to use to find GCS